Skip to main content

 Explore film as both a transnational and locally embedded medium and discover more about the different ways we engage with it.

-On our MA in Global Film, you'll gain a sophisticated understanding of film across cultures and societies.
+Our Global Film MA will provide you with a sophisticated understanding of film and film-related practices across cultures and societies.

 Develop the essential skills needed for a career in film or related occupations, or to progress to a PhD.